 Aeromodelling has never been a mainstream school subject and for good reason.
 Traditional methods of construction are relatively expensive and time consuming so that school modelling clubs have tended to be staffed by enthusiasts and attended in very small numbers.
-The subject of model planes once prompted images fiddly sticks of wood and tissue paper but these days it is associated with foam ready-to-fly products in incredible detail.
+The subject of model planes once prompted images fiddly sticks of wood and tissue paper but these days it is popularly associated with foam ready-to-fly products in incredible detail.
 Internet based sales of model planes are largely marketed towards the impulse buy - the impulse buy which is heavily cost sensitive and where in terms of 'making' the participant may subsequently purchase a new wing as an accessory but not really be able to make significant repairs.
-Some enthusiast websites offer a range of well considered products but it is rare to find a resource that supports teachers in delivering aeromodelling.
-There are a number of basic construction kits available some of which are great fun they actually teach the principles of flight?
+Some enthusiast websites offer a range of well considered products but it is rare to find a resource that supports teachers in delivering aeromodelling as a tool for learning life skills, functional skills and qualifications.

-There is so much to know.
 We think that by making planes rapidly is the start and through lots of flying and crashing and repairing they grow in resilience.
 It is very appealing to those gifted with problem solving skills and those who actually enjoy testing things to destruction!
-Engineers don't just need maths and science - they need a 'gut feel' for engineering that is based on experience of dynamics.
-This cannot be learned through the computer screen.